Ganasist/estree-utils/README.md

-# esprima-loader-playground
+# esprima-ast-utilities

-A simple Webpack loader that uses `esprima-fb` to parse `.jsx` files and outputs the AST in a file.

-Eventually I want to a loader that extracts out all gettext translations to create an `en.po` file.
+A utility library for parsing Esprima AST's.
+Written and intended to be used in a functional programming style.

 ## Getting Started